 Where: Mt Hood Depot, 110 Railroad St, Hood River, OR 97031

 Things to Do in Portland for Christmas & What Bars and Restaurants are Open

 There are plenty of non-event things to do in Portland for Christmas as well.
 Most of them outside or dining related.
-There is usually a Blazers game near Christmas, and free things to do like browsing holiday markets, walking and window shopping downtown, seeing Christmas lights downtown or on Peacock Lane, or going on a winter hike.
+In regular years, there is usually a Blazers game near Christmas, and free things to do like browsing holiday markets, walking and window shopping downtown, seeing Christmas lights downtown or on Peacock Lane.
+For 2020, we’ll have to be more creative at finding Christmas lights or going on a winter hike.
 Snowshoeing or visiting Timberline lodge is also another festive thing if you’re looking to have a snowy Christmas.

 If you’re looking to know what bars and restaurants are open for the holidays, my go to is Eater PDX.
 They usually have a few different guides for holiday dining every year.